thestr4ng3r/psvr/README.md

 * Find out / measure accurate values for the asymmetrical FOV of the HMD and apply correct barrel distortion.
 * libvlc outputs the frame data as BGR instead of RGB on different systems.
 A checkbox has been added as a temporary workaround to switch between both modes.
 * Audio seems to stop working when stopping the video on Windows 10.

+## About
+Created by Florian Märkl: https://www.metallic-entertainment.com

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see http://www.gnu.org/licenses/.